 After three migration tests with another tool, it was obvious they needed a different solution.
 Clark Construction had a small window in which to migrate: downtime was limited to an 8-hour period — once every other month.
 Using the tool they were testing, it would have taken days of downtime for Gelety and his two network administrators to migrate a terabyte of file-sharing applications and data into AWS, a luxury they didn’t have.
 Gelety was also faced with another hurdle: having six Oracle-based financial legacy workloads, which their vendor claimed could not be migrated to the cloud without being rebuilt.

 Preparation was important.
-Gelety and his team had methodically planned the migration project and wanted to ensure that every bit of data could be replicated before going live in AWS.
-CloudEndure’s support staff worked closely with Clark Construction’s IT staff, constantly checking the data’s continuous replication status before the planned cutover.
+Gelety and his team had methodically planned the migration project and wanted to ensure that every bit of data could be replicated before going live on AWS.
+CloudEndure Migration’s support staff worked closely with Clark Construction’s IT staff, constantly checking the data’s continuous replication status before the planned cutover.

 At this point, Gelety and his team were able to test the most up-to-date state of their servers on AWS at a moment’s notice, as many times as needed, and without any disruption to their source applications.
 This ensured that when the golden 8-hour cutover window arrived, they knew exactly what to do, and could complete the cutover in minutes.
 When the time came, Gelety and his team simply spun up the most up-to-date state of their servers in AWS, and shut off their in-house servers.

-The cutover period lasted minutes, and Gelety and his team knew it went smoothly as none of the 3,000 users working off of Clark Construction’s IT infrastructure noticed that the servers had moved, overnight, to AWS.
-In addition, CloudEndure’s ability to successfully migrate the six legacy financial applications to AWS without a hiccup — something the vendor had said couldn’t be done — was icing on the cake.
+The cutover period lasted minutes, and Gelety and his team knew it went smoothly since none of Clark Construction’s 3,000 IT infrastructure end users noticed that the servers had moved, overnight, to AWS.
+In addition, CloudEndure Migration’s capability to successfully migrate the six legacy financial applications to AWS without a hiccup — something the vendor had said couldn’t be done — was icing on the cake.

-With the migration successful and Clark Construction’s business continuity objectives reached, Gelety now plans to further leverage CloudEndure’s technology by using CloudEndure Disaster Recovery to maintain business continuity.
+With the migration successful and Clark Construction’s business continuity objectives reached, Gelety now plans to further leverage CloudEndure Migration technology by using CloudEndure Disaster Recovery to maintain business continuity.